top of page

 • Long-term effect: Reduced supply tends to put upward pressure on price.

-⚠️ Important: Correlation ≠ causation.
+⚠️ Important: Correlation does not imply causation.
 Many macroeconomic factors affect Bitcoin’s price.

 7. The Final Halving